hpesoj/gsl-pointers/README.md

 ### `optional<T>`

 Currently, nowhere in the guidelines is `optional<T>` mentioned.
 This is understandable, given that C++17 is still a work in progress.
 However, even when this new version of the standard is released, it will be some time before everyone following the guidelines has access to a production-ready implementation.
 Given the fundamental role that `optional<T>` plays in accurately representing the concept of an "optional" value—an extremely common requirement—we suggest adding an implementation `optional<T>` to the GSL.
-Note that we still recommend adding `optional_ref<T>` as opposed to implementing `optional<T&>`, since any implementation of `optional<T>` should ideally be standard-conforming.
+Note that we still suggest adding `optional_ref<T>` as opposed to implementing `optional<T&>`, since any implementation of `optional<T>` should ideally be standard-conforming.
 If and when `optional<T&>` is standardized, the guidelines can be updated and instances of `optional_ref<T>` can easily be find-and-replaced (providing `optional<T&>` has roughly the same semantics as `optional_ref<T>`).

 ## Pointer annotations